zhangusc/github-demo/.github/ISSUE_TEMPLATE/feature_request.md

 [ ] - Dev
 [ ] - Doc

+**Decisions**
+Add any important decision we make during the communication.

 **Additional context**
 Add any other context or screenshots for the user story here.
+Add a list related issues